Learning to Fly: Let's simulate evolution in Rust (pt 3)

 4. The User Interface

-This is third part of the Learning to Fly series in which we're coding a simulation of evolution using neural network and genetic algorithm:
+This is the third part of the Learning to Fly series in which we're coding a simulation of evolution using neural network and genetic algorithm:

 Plan

-We'll try to remain generic, meaning that instead of hard-coding a particular selection or crossover algorithm, we'll use traits to create a versatile library that could be even published to crates.io!
+We'll try to remain generic, meaning that instead of hard-coding a particular selection or crossover algorithm, we'll use traits to create a library that could be even published to crates.io!

 Introduction